 Cica, also known as centella asiatica, Gotu Kola or Indian Pennywort, is a perennial herb you probably haven’t come across in your backyard.
 But cica has snuck its way to becoming a trendy skin care ingredient in Korean products.
 Below, we break down everything you need to know about this trending ingredient.

-What is Centella asiatica?
+What is cica?

-When taken internally, Centella’s high antioxidant content protects neurons from oxidative damage caused by free radicals.
+When taken internally, cica’s high antioxidant content protects neurons from oxidative damage caused by free radicals.
 It also enhances memory and helps alleviate anxiety and depression by decreasing levels of certain chemicals in the brain such as dopamine.

-Centella is an effective anti-ager
+Cica is an effective anti-ager